 Every ceramic piece I create is a manifestation of its own deep Nature, a merging of the elements Earth, Water, Air, and Fire.
 Some of my bowls are covered on the outer side with assorted locally found clays that I've dug up and processed into shimmering slips.
 These clays have an incredible earthy, appearance.
 For contrast, I use glazes on the inside of the bowl to reflect the celestial galaxies.
 The glazes always surprise me with their seemingly endless range of color and depth, much like the endless nature of the Universe.

 My work is made of commercially manufactured stoneware and porcelain clay.
-I use commercially manufactured glazes that are non-toxic and food safe.
+I use glazes that are non-toxic and food safe.
 I glaze fire to Cone 5, 2160ºF.
 My clay slips are from clay that I have personally dug and cleaned.

 I took art and ceramics courses at College of San Mateo, Foothill College, City College of San Francisco, San Francisco State University, and Skyline College in San Bruno.